 By afternoon, thousands of people including Sikhs, Hindus & Muslims gathered.
-Some people joined meeting, who worshiped at Golden Temple and were passing through on their way to home.
-There were five entrances of the Bagh with 6-7 acres of the open land.
-Bagh was surrounded by walls and nearby houses.
-The local police closed the Baisakhi fair at 2 in afternoon.
+Some people joined meetings, who worshiped at Golden Temple and were passing through on their way home.
+The local police closed the Baisakhi fair at 2 in the afternoon.
 Thus more people gathered at Jallianwala Bagh estimated around 25,000 in counting.
 Both Colonel & Irving (Deputy Commissioner of Amritsar) were aware of the meeting.
 The civil authority of Amritsar and Deputy Commissioner Irving sent local police to disperse the crowd peacefully.

-The meeting started at scheduled time in Jallianwala Bagh.
-Colonel Reginald Dyer arrived at Bagh with force of 90 people including Sikh, Baluchi, Gurkha.
-Force was armed with rifles & .303 Lee–Enfield bolt-action rifles & armoured cars armed with machine guns.
-The main entrance and exits of Bagh was blocked by armoured cars.
+The meeting started at the scheduled time in Jallianwala Bagh.
+Colonel Reginald Dyer arrived at Bagh with the force of 90 people including Sikh, Baluchi, Gurkha.
+Force was armed with rifles & .303 Lee–Enfield bolt-action rifles & armored cars armed with machine guns.
+The main entrance and exits of Bagh were blocked by armored cars.

-Dyer then ordered his troops to start firing towards the densest areas of crowd.
+Dyer then ordered his troops to start firing towards the densest areas of the crowd.
 Troops continued to fire for approx. 10 minutes.
-Cease fire was ordered when ammunition was almost exhausted.
+Ceasefire was ordered when ammunition was almost exhausted.
 People died in stampedes and many jumped into the well in Bagh.
-Many left wounded there because they fallen down and couldn’t move.
-The official number given by British is 379 deaths in massacre.
-But Indian National Congress concluded the number of more than 1500 in separate inquiry with approx. 1000 being killed and rest left wounded.
+Many left wounded there because they fell down and couldn’t move.
+The official number given by the British is 379 deaths in a massacre.
+But Indian National Congress concluded the number of more than 1500 in separate inquiry with approx. 1000 being killed and the rest left wounded.
 Dyer finally found guilty in British inquiry and forced to resign his command.

 Michael Francis O’Dwyer endorsed Colonel Reginald Dyer’s activity of the Massacre done in Amritsar and said it a “Right Action”.
-Michael O’Dwyer was British lieutenant Governor of Punjab (India) from 1912 to 1919.
-He who ordered & approved Colonel R. Dyer’s action of massacre and was believed to have been the main planner behind massacre.
-Sardar Udham Singh, a freedom fighter from Sunam (Punjab) was available in meeting held at Jallianwala Bagh and had himself been wounded in massacre.
+Michael O’Dwyer was British Lieutenant-Governor of Punjab (India) from 1912 to 1919.
+He who ordered & approved Colonel R. Dyer’s action of massacre and was believed to have been the main planner behind the massacre.
+Sardar Udham Singh, a freedom fighter from Sunam (Punjab) was available in the meeting held at Jallianwala Bagh and had himself been wounded in the massacre.
 On 13 March 1940 S. Udham Singh shot & killed Michael O’Dwyer at Caxton Hall in London.

-Singh got arrested and said below lines to court at his trail:
+Singh got arrested and said the below lines to court at his trial:

 Singh was sentenced to death and hanged for murder on 31 July 1940.
 Indian Govt. after independence gave the title of “Shaheed” to S. Udham Singh.